Colorado Second Degree Assault Defense Attorney in Aurora

 A Second-Degree Assault can also be charged as an act of domestic violence.
 Domestic violence is a sentencing enhancer that can cause additional jail and probationary requirements.

-Speak with A Qualified Assault Defense Attorney Today
+Speak with A Qualified Assault Lawyer Today

-There is not a cookie cutter approach to an assault case.
-The facts drive the representation and arguments that can be made.
 A second-degree assault may seem simple and straight forward.
 They can get complicated quickly and requires a skilled criminal defense attorney.

 If you are charged with an assault type case in Aurora or the Denver Metro Area, request a consultation today.
 We are open during regular business hours, and we will stay late and be available on the weekends if necessary.
 Schedule a free consultation with an Assault Defense Attorney from the Lawrence Law Firm.
 We are ready, willing, and able to represent you.